← Illusions of Work

 In software-dependent corporates, finance often occupies a position of unquestioned authority.

-This authority rarely announces itself as power; it presents as prudence, stewardship, and inevitability, where numbers are framed as neutral and decisions as unavoidable.
-The CFO does not say “I am overruling your technical judgement.”
-The CFO says “the numbers don't support it,” and the conversation ends, because numbers have achieved a kind of conversational finality that no other medium commands.
+Financial authority rarely announces itself as power; it presents as prudence, stewardship, and inevitability, numbers framed as neutral and decisions as unavoidable.
+The CFO does not say “I am overruling your technical judgement,” but “the numbers don't support it,” and the conversation ends.

 ...